hackersanddesigners/WifiZineThrowie_ScavengerHunt/README.md

 * [Libre fonts by wxmen](https://www.design-research.be/by-womxn/) find a cool typeface!
 * [Emoji codes](https://www.w3schools.com/charsets/ref_emoji.asp) all the emoji's you ever wanted!
 * [Color picker tool](https://imagecolorpicker.com/color-code/6800ff) to help find the code that stands for a particular color you like and want to use in the HTML.

+### Step 4: think of something else to try

+What else could you do?
+Add some interactivity?
+Sound?
+Little animated GIFs?

+Use whatever skills and knowledge you already have, or look things up on the internet (W3 schools is a nice resource, see list above).
+Or ask someone in the group, we all know a little bit about different things.

+**Important!**

+Note that your entire website (so the index.html plus any other files like images, has to be **_less than 2MB_** in total or it will fail to upload.
+This is not a lot of space!
+That's why we call them tiny websites :-) If the files are too big, try compressing your images.
+We've listed a tool in the segment below, but Google knows many.

 ## 3. Programming the WiFi modules